 When we go to a doctor, whether in a hospital setting, a “minute clinic,” or a regular doctor’s office, we expect a high quality of care.
 We want our doctors to perform the necessary tests and spend enough time with us to figure out what is going on.

 The last thing we expect is for a doctor to completely miss a medical emergency or chronic condition that we may be experiencing.
 When that happens because of their negligence, you may need a failure to diagnose attorney in Philadelphia.
-You can count on The Weitz Firm to work for you, recovering the compensation you deserve.
+You can count on The Weitz Firm, LLC to work for you, recovering the compensation you deserve.

 When we began researching for this article, we found that, according to Johns Hopkins researchers, diagnostic errors accounted for the largest fraction of medical malpractice claims.
 The authors of the study said, “This is more evidence that diagnostic errors could easily be the biggest patient safety and medical malpractice problem in the United States.